Siamese Foundation Models for Crystal Structure Prediction: Author Contributions Statement

+We would like to express our sincere gratitude to Mr. Qi Li, Prof. Shifeng Jin from the Chinese Academy of Sciences, Dr. Mengshi Wang from Huawei, and Mr. Mingze Li, Mr. Songyou Li, Mr. Anyi Li, Mr. Jiacheng Cen, Mr. Yuelin Zhang from Renmin University of China for their invaluable discussions and insightful suggestions.
+Their contributions have greatly enhanced the quality of this work.
+The research is financially supported by the National Natural Science Foundation of China (No. 62376276), the Beijing Nova Program (No. 20230484278), the Fundamental Research Funds for the Central Universities, the Research Funds of Renmin University of China (23XNKJ19), and the Public Computing Cloud at Renmin University of China.

-\section{Author contributions statement}
+\section{Author Contributions Statement}

-L.W. and W.H drafted the manuscript; L.W. and R.J. developed the code and conducted the experiments; L.W. organized the experimental results; W.H., J.H., L.L., Y.Z., H.S., Y.L., F.S., Y.R., and J.W. provided technical support; W.H., Y.R., and J.W. supervised the research.
-All authors reviewed the final version of the manuscript.
+L.W. and W.H. drafted the manuscript; L.W. and R.J. developed the code and conducted the experiments under the supervision of W.H.; L.W. organized the experimental results; W.H., J.H., L.L., Y.Z., H.S., Y.L., F.S., Y.R., and J.W. provided technical support; W.H., Y.R., and J.W. supervised the research; W.H. led the project; all authors reviewed and approved the final version of the manuscript.